A high-quality building access system will enhance the security of your sites.

 Whether you're new to our equipment or you've used it for years, DPS factory training is the best way to get more from your monitoring.

-Dickey Rural Networks (DRN) has provided telecommunications, Internet, and television services to 7 counties in the North Dakota Region and 2 counties in the South Dakota region since 1950.
-Over the years they've expanded their services to local and long distance phone services, custom calling features, voicemail, small and large business telephone systems, special circuits, high-speed and dial-up internet services, personal internet security services, wired and wireless network consulting, web design and hosting, business system software design, and television services.
+Dickey Rural Networks (DRN) has provided telecommunications, Internet, and television services since 1950.
+Over the years they expanded their portfolio to include local and long distance phone services, custom calling features, voicemail, small and large business telephone systems, special circuits, high-speed and dial-up internet services, personal internet security services, wired and wireless network consulting, web design and hosting, business system software design, and television services.

 Nolan Baldwin of Dickey Rural Networks uses his iPhone® to check T/Mon's web interface from a stock car race.